Updated October 2022

 – The vast majority of the bikes currently available are not electric-assist.

 – After October 2018, the 2€ daily subscription option was supposed to become 10€ per day, so that may still happen.

 – The GIRA app crashes frequently.
 In our experience, about a quarter of the time.
 In September 2022, it just started opening with a warning that it’s experiencing technical difficulties.

 – The bikes occasionally don’t come out of their bays even when the magic green circle is flashing, although that’s been getting better.
 Sometimes they also don’t get into the bay right away, no matter how much you twist it up and down and slam it in there.
 Just.
 Won’t.
 Go.
 In.
 And if you walk away…

 – There’s a chance GIRA will charge you because your time runs over 45 minutes.
 Here’s the best part: since you can only pay for a subscription, you’ll be in EMEL’s debt.
 And they’ll want you to pay before you take out the next bike.
 This usually happens when you’re already running too late to walk or take the metro, so you’ll pay.
 And then…

 Our recommendation?
 Get used to restarting the app regularly.
-When you have problems returning the bike, try different bays, different stations, if you have to, and don’t be in a rush if you can.
+When you have problems returning the bike, try different bays, different stations, if you have to, and don’t be in a rush (ha!).
 If you see an EMEL employee fixing the station, ask for help — and be nice to them.
 They’re the only ones preventing the system from sinking to its knees.

 GIRA is a good service, a great service, even, though it probably could have done with more testing before they took it out of the suburbs of Parque das Nações.
-They should also probably hire some more people to respond to phone calls and emails, but right now this is all we have, so support these poor souls for a greener city.
+They should also probably hire some more people to respond to phone calls and emails, but right now this is Lisbon’s locally grown bike-sharing program, so support these poor souls for a greener city.